 Initially, the ring of fortifications surrounded a small area about 28 ha with a single line, which was the later north-eastern part of the Old Town.
 This space soon ceased to be sufficient for the developing town, therefore, after the fire of 1418, the suburbs were included in the city wall on the west side (the mill channel was filled in and a new one was dug further to the west) and on the south also the Augustinian monastery and the town hospital with the church were included into the fortifications.
 At that time, the enlarged defensive circuit covered 48.9 ha (the town was about 800 meters long, 500 meters wide).

-In the peak period in the sixteenth century, it consisted of two lines of walls, reinforced with numerous horseshoe towers.
-While most of the towers of the main defensive wall were closed from the side of the town, high and topped with roofs, the towers of the outer perimeter were relatively low (slightly exceeded the height of the wall) and mostly topped with battlement, without a roof.
-Two main gates located on the north-south axis led to the town, on the extension of the main street running through the town square.
-Their foregates have reached the form of barbicans.
-Additional communication was provided by two wickets, one on the west side and one on the east.
-The outer defense zone was a hydrated moat.
+In the peak period in the 16th century, the defensive circuit consisted of two lines of walls, reinforced with numerous horseshoe towers.
+While most of the towers of the main defensive wall were closed from the town side, high and topped with roofs, the towers of the outer perimeter were relatively low (they slightly exceeded the height of the wall) and mostly topped with battlement, without a roof.
+The battlement was also crowning both rings of the defensive walls, but at a later stage it could be replaced with a simple breastwork with pierced loop holes and a roofed porch for defenders.

-The best preserved element of the old fortifications is the tower at Kováčská street and the transformed Water Tower at Okruzna street and Florian Gate.
+Today the best preserved element of the old fortifications is the tower at Kováčská street and the transformed Water Tower at Okruzna street and Florian Gate.